Planning & Zoning

 Often, property owners may think that their vehicles are parked on their property or extend their landscaping to the driving lane and then become upset when they receive a ticket, snow is piled, or landscaping is disturbed.
-Since most town streets do not have sidewalks or curbs, it has been somewhat confusing for property owners to determine where their property begins and the Town property ends.
-Most alleys within the town have a right-of-way width of 20 feet, while the driving lane may only be 10 feet.
-Streets within the town vary from 30 to 100 foot right-of-ways with 30 to 50 feet of paved lanes and valley pans.
+Since most Town streets do not have sidewalks or curbs, it has been somewhat confusing for property owners to determine where their property begins and the Town property ends.
+Most alleys within the Town have a right-of-way width of 20 feet, while the driving lane may only be 10 feet.
+Streets within the Town vary from 30 to 100 foot right-of-ways with 30 to 50 feet of paved lanes and valley pans.
 Depending on the right-of-way width of the street and the paved surface, your property line may be as far as 25 feet behind the edge of the valley pan.
 Please contact a licensed land surveyor if you need assistance locating your property lines and corners.

 Permits are required prior to new construction, some building modifications, new fencing, and signage.
-If you do not know if your project requires a permit, please contact the Planing and Zoning Department at 307-367-4136.
+If you do not know if your project requires a permit, please contact the Planning and Zoning Department at 307-367-4136.

 Does the Town of Pinedale require contractor licensing?